microsoft/playwright/docs/src/test-auth-js.md

 ### Sign in via API request

-If your web application supports signing in via API, you can use [ApiRequestContext] to simplify sign in flow.
+If your web application supports signing in via API, you can use [APIRequestContext] to simplify sign in flow.
 Global setup script from the example above would change like this:

 ```js js-flavor=js
 // global-setup.js